Kindiras/PostGreSQL/README.md

    + `SELECT` color `FROM` able `WHERE` color `NOT' `IN` ('red','blue')

 `LIKE` & `ILIKE`: Like is case-sensetive and ILIKE is not.
+   + This operator allow us to perform pattern matching against string data with use of wildcard character -`%` => Matches any sequency of characters
+   + `_` => Matches any single character

 ```diff
 + green